primeqa/primeqa/primeqa/services/README.md

 <h2>🛠 Build & Deployment </h2>
 <h3>💻 Config</h3>
-Please see the default values in config.ini [here](./config/config.ini).
+Please see the default values in [here](./config/config.ini).
 These can be overridden using environment variables.

 - By default, the service starts as a `grpc` service.
 Set the <b>mode</b> to `rest` to start as a REST server.
 - By default, `require_ssl` is set to false.